Richard Scarry's cheerful illustrations bring 50 Mother Goose nursery rhymes to

 this link at Amazon.com

-kindness gives us the soft heart we need to feel empathy for others - how they
+And that kindness gives us the soft heart we need to feel empathy for others -

-aspect of this book I like is it lets pre-readers or those having trouble
+Another aspect of this book I like is it lets pre-readers or those having

-reading words absorb the story by looking at the pictures, page by page, because
+trouble reading words absorb the story by looking at the pictures, page by

-the illustrations tell the story so well - just like the cliché "a picture's
+page, because the illustrations tell the story so well - just like the cliché

-kids are both educational and entertaining - you'll find several reviewed here
+are both educational and entertaining - you'll find several reviewed here in

 Highly recommended!

-pages; Random House Books for Young Readers; 8 by 8 inches; ISBN:
+Details - 32 pages; Random House Books for Young Readers; 8 by 8 inches;

 "Richard